 Aside from the vast amount of sightseeing there is to do in Paris, you can get active and view Paris by scooter, visit the opera district, or take the La Cuisine Paris cooking class, and don’t forget about the shopping.
 However, a must do in Paris is take a night time walking tour of the city, the Eiffel tower isn’t much by day, but at night it is really something to be marveled at.

 Home to the promenade des Anglais, with some of the best beaches in France.
-During the summertime you can soak up the sun before taking a relaxing dip in the sea.
+During the summertime you can soak up the sun before taking a relaxing dip in the sea (be sure to check if sea shells are allowed on flight if you're collecting!).
 If this doesn’t sound fast paced enough for you then how about racing around Nice in a supercar?
 There are tons of vendors that offer the opportunity to speed round a track in cars like Lamborghinis and Ferraris.

 Strasbourg offers a different experience to many of the French cities at it sits near the German border, therefore its culture is slightly influenced by this.
 As a result, Strasbourg has some of the best, most authentic, Christmas markets around.